aprilwade/randomprime/README.md

 * A GUI for the ISO patcher
 * Add an "Advanced" difficulty
 * Change the texture for the Phazon Suit so it looks different from the Gravity Suit
-* Fix the sound effects that plays when pickups are collected
+* Fix the sound effects that play when pickups are collected
 * Randomize elevators (with completability guarantees) (someday)